richieyuyongpoh/sentimentAnalysis/README.md

 # sentimentalAnalysis

-This is a sentiment analysis demo using [OpenAI API](https://openai.com/).
+This is a sentiment analysis demo using [OpenAI ChatGPT API](https://openai.com/).

 The web app is hosted on [streamlit cloud](https://streamlit.io/cloud).